-In turn, it is a deep muscle of the hip, the piriformis plays a vital role in stabilizing and positioning the pelvis.
+In turn, it is a deep hip muscle; the piriformis plays a vital role in stabilizing and positioning the pelvis.

-The piriformis belongs to the pelvistrochanteric family , which are deep muscles of the hip.
-They are related to the deep buttocks, in addition to the three superficial buttocks (large, medium and small buttocks).
+The piriformis belongs to the pelvistrochanteric family, which are deep muscles of the hip.
+They are related to the deep buttocks and the three superficial buttocks (large, medium, and small).

-Triangular in shape, the pyramidal is the largest and most superior pelvic-trochanteric muscle.
+Triangular in shape, the pyramidal is the most significant and superior pelvic-trochanteric muscle.
 It is powerful and participates in the anteroposterior stabilization of the pelvis in the sagittal plane.

-The pyramidal muscle attaches to the anterior surface of the sacrum, between the four anterior sacral foramens.
+The pyramidal muscle attaches to the anterior surface of the sacrum, between the four anterior sacral foramina.

 The pyramidal muscle is the hip flexor, abductor, and lateral rotator.
 It also participates in the retroversion of the basin.
-In other words, this muscle makes it possible to climb the knee (flexors), move the leg out (abductor), and perform an external rotation of the thigh.
+In other words, this muscle makes it possible to climb the knee (flexors), move the leg out (abductor), and perform an external thigh rotation.